Sony A7R III vs Olympus E-M1 II

 - More modern: Is somewhat more recent (announced 1 year and 1 month after the E-M1 II).

-Advantages of the Olympus OM-D E-M1 Mark II:
+Arguments in favor of the Olympus OM-D E-M1 Mark II:

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (18 vs 10 flaps/sec) to capture the decisive moment.